ivegamsft/AppMigrationWorkshop/HOL/06-windows-containers/README.md

     ````

 1. You will need the private IP address of the Windows Container Host.
+1. Install docker on the development/jump environment.
+By navigating to https://docs.docker.com/docker-for-windows/install/ and install the Stable Channel.
 1. Validate from your development/jump environment that you can connect to the host sever, assuming your public IP address is `[YOUR PRIVATE IP ADDRESS]`

     ````powershell